YaBoiDan/OneFlashyBoi/README.md

 ## Mote Install

 I had issues installing using the install commands provided by Pimoroni, commands would run, but lights would not light.
-I ended up installing older version of the library, got it working and then installed the latest version, it keeped working.
+I ended up installing older version of the library, got it working and then installed the latest version, it kept working.